zuhlke-asia/agile-assessment-tool/README.md

 ### Development Workflow

-1. Clone the repository to you local and navigate to the project folder.
+1. Clone the repository to you local repository and navigate to the project folder.

-2. Start the docker images by typing `$ docker-compose up`  in the terminal.
-Use `Ctrl + c` to shutdown the docker container.
+2. Start the docker containers by typing `$ docker-compose up`  in the terminal.
+Use `Ctrl + c` to shutdown the docker containers.

 3. Go to a browser to look at *localhost:3000* to see the start page.